marusakod/scprocess/docs/tutorial.md

 ## Creating a configuration file

 Next we will create a configuration file in the `test_project` root directory where we will specify all the parameters for running {{ software_name }}.
 We will name this file `config_test_project.yaml`.
 In addition to [required parameters](reference.md#required-parameters), we will add the optional parameter `metadata_vars` which allows us to specify additional metadata variables that will be used for visualization.
 Note that the `proj_dir` parameter is an absolute path, while for `fastq_dir` and `sample_metadata` we can use relative paths because we stored raw data and sample metadata inside the project directory.

-!!!
-Question "Which reference genome should I pick?"

-    The choice of the `species` parameter for this tutorial depends on the parameters used for running `scsetup`.
-You can look for the appropriate value using:

-    ```bash
-    if grep -q 'human_2024_default' $SCPROCESS_DATA_DIR/setup_parameters.csv; then
-      echo "human_2024_default"
-    elif grep -q 'human_2024' $SCPROCESS_DATA_DIR/setup_parameters.csv; then
-      echo "human_2024"
-    fi
-    ```

-[adjust thresholds for qc metrics because it's single nuclei and add canonical marker genes for brain]

 ```bash
 proj_dir: /absolute/path/to/test_project # replace with correct absolute path